vuejs/vuex/docs/index.md

 # What is Vuex?

-::: tip NOTE
+::: tip Pinia is now the new default

-This is the docs for Vuex 4, which works with Vue 3.
-If you're looking for docs for Vuex 3, which works with Vue 2, [please check it out here](https://v3.vuex.vuejs.org/).
+The official state management library for Vue has changed to [Pinia](https://pinia.vuejs.org).
+Pinia has almost the exact same or enhanced API as Vuex 5, described in [Vuex 5 RFC](https://github.com/vuejs/rfcs/pull/271).
+You could simply consider Pinia as Vuex 5 with a different name.
+Pinia also works with Vue 2.x as well.

+Vuex 3 and 4 will still be maintained.
+However, it's unlikely to add new functionalities to it.
+Vuex and Pinia can be installed in the same project.
+If you're migrating existing Vuex app to Pinia, it might be a suitable option.
+However, if you're planning to start a new project, we highly recommend using Pinia instead.
 :::

 Vuex is a **state management pattern + library** for Vue.js applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.